elijahcastillo/WBL_Flask/README.md

 ## Tests

--To run the tests, first make sure all external depedencies are installed -Then run "pytest" in the terminal while in root of the directory
+- To run the tests, first make sure all external depedencies are installed
+- Then run "pytest" in the terminal while in root of the directory

 ## Questions?